Cayman Brac: Caves

+Rock climbing

 Rock climbing was developed beginning in 1992 and the island now contains about 100 sport climbs.
 Trad and multipitch climbs are rare.

-Walking and hiking trails:
+Walking and hiking trails

 Walking and hiking trails have been opened by the Nature Tourism Programme which allow exploration of the island's densely forested karst landscapes.
 Unique flora and fauna thrive here and can be observed in the wild.
+Some trails can be found in the National Trust's Parrot Reserve, at the Brac Lighthouse on the eastern side of the island, or at the Christopher Columbus Gardens.